Wakefield, Quebec: History

 Recreational activities in and around the village include horseback riding, skiing, snowboarding, snowshoeing, tubing, snowmobiling, dog sledding, golf, canoeing, and kayaking.
 There is an unsupervised and unofficial swimming area beneath the covered bridge that attracts thousands of people from the surrounding area every summer.

 The Wakefield community has a "thriving arts scene".

 Grey Owl was partially filmed here in 1999.

 Since 2011 the village has hosted the Wakefield Covered Bridge Run.
 The Marathon of Health along with the Wakefield community created the running event to raise money for organizations that promote healthy and active lifestyles through sports.

-The village has developed a reputation for a somewhat bohemian lifestyle and boasts a number of small cafes, pubs, and galleries.
+The village has developed a reputation for a somewhat bohemian lifestyle and boasts a number of small cafes, pubs, cheese-stoops, and galleries.
 Many young families live in the area, enjoying its lifestyle, services, and resources.
 Many artists live in the surrounding mountains and valleys.

 Public buildings include the Wakefield Memorial Hospital, an elementary school, the MRC des Collines Police Station, the Daycare Centre Éveil de la nature, the Wakefield Retirement Home, and a municipal library.
 A weekly regional newspaper, The Low Down to Hull and Back News (a play on the Gatineau River communities from Low downstream to Hull), is also published in the village.

 Former Canadian Prime Minister Lester B. Pearson is buried in Maclaren Cemetery in Wakefield.